 It’s common knowledge that anything with pirates in it is good, which includes this Thieves Island map mod, an island once used as a base by the legendary pirate, Madame Cheng.

 Understandably, Cheng’s fleet of 18,000 ships needed plenty of room, and so the main island in this mod equates to roughly half the size of The Island in vanilla Ark.
 It’s not just a new location either: you can also build fortresses in the sky with Scorched Earth dinos thrown into the mix.

 Dome of Death

-The story goes that, inside the Dome of Death, shady corporations developed new dino species and various other dangerous animals.
+The story goes that shady corporations developed new dino species and various other dangerous animals inside the Dome of Death.
 When they lost control of their experiments, they let them all loose and abandoned the facility, leaving behind riches that are now waiting to be claimed.

-The Dome of Death is a map mod that has a striking beauty to match its hard-as-nails difficulty.
+The Dome of Death is a map mod with striking beauty to match its hard-as-nails difficulty.
 Only seasoned Ark veterans need apply, but even they’ll spend plenty of time running away from, rather than towards, their new enemies.

-Rather than the larger landmasses you’ll find in regular maps, this map, instead, introduces 65 square kilometres of island paradises to Ark.
+Rather than the larger landmasses you’ll find in regular maps, this map, instead, introduces 65 square kilometers of island paradises to Ark.
 You’ll probably need to do a lot of swimming, but one day we’ll hopefully have boats, and what a day it will be.

-Unfortunately, development of Apako Islands is on hold at the moment, but it’s already worth checking out if you fancy a bit of variety.
+Unfortunately, the development of Apako Islands is on hold at the moment, but it’s already worth checking out if you fancy a bit of variety.

-If you played Halo: Combat Evolved, you may remember the first time you looked up and saw the ring-shaped world circling above you in the sky.
+If you played Halo: Combat Evolved, you may remember the first time you looked up and saw the ring-shaped world that’s circling above you in the sky.
 This Halo map should get you a wee bit nostalgic for that moment.

 Halo: Combat Evolved’s second mission ‘Halo’ was always missing a certain je ne sais quoi.
 And by je ne sais quoi, we really mean dinosaurs.
 There’s nothing quite like reliving one of the most famous moments in FPS history with one of those beasts on your heels.